Aristide Blank: Social rise

+Other journalists similarly sounded the alarm about the PNL's version of protectionism and its clashes with Blank's agenda.
+In a 1924 editorial, Opinia newspaper alleged that the PNL elite, including Constantin Angelescu, had stripped Blank of his leverage on government, and therefore had endangered Romania's ability to contract foreign loans: "[Blank] would have put us into contact with America's financial circles, namely those that, as it turns out, are currently calling the shots not just their own America, but also in Europe."
+By contrast, PNL doctrinaire Vintilă Brătianu viewed Blank as one who opposed attempts of rebuilding Romania's economy into a "national framework".
+The PNL's central organ, Viitorul, reported that, as the Conservative-Democratic Minister of Agriculture, Constantin Garoflid had leased 100,000 hectares of Romanian arable land to an investment firm, Progresul Agricol.
+According to this source, the latter was registered in Romania with Blank as its representative, but was merely the facade of a "foreign consortium".
+A lasting feud ensued between Blank and the National Liberals: by 1923, Blank has set himself the task of ensuring that the party never returned to power.
+The BMB was staffed exclusively with adversaries or dissidents of the PNL—including Goga, Vaida-Voevod, Constantinescu, and Nicolae Tabacovici.

 In 1920, Blank set up a luxurious Romanian restaurant in Paris' Latin Quarter, which was for a while managed by sociologist Mihai Ralea.
 Having secured a contract for the transfer of scholarships for Romanian students in France, Blank also sponsored Iorga's Romanian School, created in 1922 at Fontenay-aux-Roses.
 As seen by historian Petre Țurlea, Iorga's relationship with Blank was "highly profitable for [Romanian] culture".
 It resulted in the establishment of a popular theater tied to Iorga's Cultural League for the Unity of All Romanians.
 According to historian Lucian T. Butaru, Iorga appreciated Blank's cultural endeavor, and this may have helped tone down his otherwise entrenched antisemitism.
 Blank also provided funds for Iorga's son Mircea to study abroad, which, Argetoianu claims, effectively meant that the Iorga family was in his debt; Iorga responded to such accusations, noting that his son was under no obligation to work for Blank.